Best Tapas Bars in Barcelona

 Bar Anita

-This tapas bar that can be found on a pedestrian stretch of Eixample is part of the Pantea Group (Can Fisher (read my review here), Público (read more here), Superlocal, Eldelmar...), known for doing things well: friendly service, great product, and restaurants with their own unique concept that always do it right.
+This tapas bar that can be found on a pedestrian stretch of Eixample is part of the Pantea Group (part of the same group behind Can Fisher, one of my favorite spots for paella in Barcelona, Público (read more here), Superlocal, Eldelmar...), known for doing things well: friendly service, great product, and restaurants with their own unique concept that always do it right.
 And here they nail it too, with very good dishes changing with the seasons.
 The kitchen is open all day.

 Bar Anita, Carrer de Consell de Cent, 413, 08009 Barcelona (Eixample Dreta).